rugbyprof/4443-Internet-Programming/Assignment-6.md

 - Copy your `index.php` into `navbar.php` inside your `Portal` folder.
 - Find the following element in navbar.php:

+- Up to now, you should have the following directory structure:

+- ![1]
+Portal
+    - ![2] index.php
+    - ![4] navbar.php

 ```html
         <!-- Page Content -->
         <div id="page-content-wrapper">